Keller's Mill Covered Bridge

 The Keller's Mill Covered Bridge is a covered bridge that spans Cocalico Creek in Ephrata Township, Lancaster County in the US state of Pennsylvania.
 A county-owned and maintained bridge, its official designation is the Cocalico No. 5 Bridge.
-It is also sometimes known as Guy Bard Covered Bridge (after a local jurist) and Rettew's Covered Bridge (after the person that Rettew's Road is named).
+It is also sometimes known as the Guy Bard Covered Bridge (after a local jurist) and Rettew's Covered Bridge (after the person for whom Rettew's Road is named).

-Due to heavy road traffic on the aging, one-lane bridge, construction on a new steel and concrete bridge to bypass the covered bridge occurred in the summer of 2006.
-According to Ephrata Township supervisor Clark Stauffer, the bridge has been disassembled and will be reassembled a few miles downstream to replace an existing one lane Mill Creek Road bridge.
+Due to heavy road traffic on the aging one-lane bridge, construction on a new steel and concrete bridge to bypass the covered bridge took place in the summer of 2006.
+According to Ephrata Township supervisor Clark Stauffer, the bridge has been disassembled and will be reassembled a few miles downstream to replace an existing one-lane Middle Creek Road bridge.
 It was located at 40°10′11.4″N 76°12′16.8″W (40.16983, −76.20467) before being disassembled.

 History

 Keller's Mill Covered Bridge was originally built by Elias McMellen in 1873 at a cost of US$2,075.
 After being swept away in flooding, the bridge was rebuilt in 1891, again by McMellen.
-It stayed there until it was disassembled and moved in 2006.
-The bridge was reconstructed in 2009.
-The bridge was reopened on Middle Creek Road in December 2010.
+It remained in place until it was disassembled and moved in 2006.
+The bridge was reconstructed in 2009 and reopened on Middle Creek Road in December 2010.